 In an episode written and directed by Gillian Anderson, there is an implication that Mulder and Scully spend the night together.
-We never actually see this, or any real evidence of this, but the implication of Mulder asleep in Scully’s bed in the beginning of the episode seems to paint a picture.
-However, the episode is all about fate, timing, and healing--Scully has a sort of religious vision--which may throw the opening of the episode into question.
+We never actually see this or any real evidence of this, but the implication of Mulder asleep in Scully’s bed at the beginning of the episode seems to paint a picture.
+However, the episode is all about fate, timing, and healing–Scully has a sort of religious vision–which may throw the opening of the episode into question.
 Either way, the episode ends with Mulder and Scully, talking on Mulder’s couch.
 Scully falls asleep mid-sentence, and Mulder gently brushes her hair out of her face and covers her with a blanket.
 My heart is swelling.

 In “Arcadia,” Mulder and Scully pose as a married couple who move into a suburban development.*Stefon voice* This episode has everything: Mulder calling Scully “honey bunch” and Scully calling Mulder “poopy head,” Mulder patting a spot next to him on the bed for Scully to get in, Mulder suggested he and Scully start working on their honeymoon video.
 It is a hot and cute episode, and fuels the shipper fire, with a side of domesticity.

 6. The “Walking in Memphis” dance